kk-08/loan-lite/README.md

 >   - Copies the example file to create a new config, if it does not
 > 3. Installs all the dependencies (`npm i`)
 > 4. Starts the application (`npm start`)

+### Usage

+The API is divided into 3 segments:
+1. Customers - Can create a loan, check all loans applied and pay an installment
+2. Admins - Can approve/deny a loan and check all loans in the system
+3. Internal - For app maintenance and internal operations like onboarding a new customer and admin

+Usage for the same is provided in a collection shared privately

 <br>

 ## Logging